jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

     Others: 35

-Before we proceed on solving the global minimum/maxmimum $$w$$ solutions, specifically minimum variance in the upcoming steps, it's useful to have a function that could take in any given allocation weight & the respective returns table to compute the some evaluation metrics & returns (as well as cummulative returns) data:
+Before we proceed on finding the "optimal" $$w$$ solutions, it's useful to have a function that could take in any given allocation weight & the respective returns table to compute the some evaluation metrics & returns (as well as cummulative returns) data:

 ```python
 def evaluate_w(RET,_w_):